 Tell us a little bit about yourself.

-My name is Jocelyne Raymond.
+My name is Jocelyne.
 I have been a recruiter with Wendy’s Wonderful Kids since the start of the program in my area two years ago.
 I am a bilingual recruiter and work mostly with francophone families in Eastern Ontario.

 What made you go into social work?